Integrate with your Backend

-2. Upload writes to your backend: Writes that are made to the local SQLite database are sent to your backend application, where you control how they’re applied to your backend database (Postgres or MongoDB)
+Uploading writes to your backend: | Writes that are made to the client-side SQLite database are uploaded to your backend application, where you control how they’re applied to your backend database (Postgres, MongoDB or MySQL).
+This is how PowerSync achieves bi-directional syncing of data. |

-1. fetchCredentials() — This is called every couple of minutes and is used to obtain JWT credentials from your app backend API.
-See Authentication Setup for instructions on how the credentials should be generated.
+Authentication integration: | fetchCredentials() | This is called every couple of minutes and is used to obtain a JWT from your backend.
+The PowerSync Client SDK uses that JWT to authenticate against the PowerSync Service.
+See Authentication Setup for instructions on how the JWTs should be generated. |

 Example implementation